 Pain under the left rib cage is a common sign of pancreatitis, kidney stones, or inflammation in the stomach.
 However, it can also be associated with injury to any other organs located in the upper left abdomen, such as the heart, spleen, pancreas, lung or left kidney.

-Because pain under the left rib cage can be caused by so many different health conditions, it should always be assessed by a doctor (preferably a gastroenterologist), specially if it is very intense or if it lasts for more than two days.
+Because pain under the left rib cage can be caused by so many different health conditions, it should always be assessed by a doctor (preferably a gastroenterologist), especially if it is very intense or if it lasts for more than two days.

 What causes pain under the left rib cage?